-USB-C headphones may already be a thing of the past, but there are still plenty of people who only have a single port on their phone.
-If you’re not a fan of wireless headphones, then that leaves you with USB-C headphones as your only option.
+USB-C headphones never took off as a replacement for 3.5mm headphones, but plenty of people still need them for wired listening.
+If you’re not a fan of wireless headphones and don’t have a headphone jack, that leaves you with USB-C headphones as your only option.
 While the category had a slow start and an even quicker death, there are still a few notable options that might be worth your money depending on what you’re looking for.
-Whether you want a true pair of earbuds or are just looking for a way to use your favorite pair of cans that you already know with your phone, any of these USB-C headphones should get the job done.
+Here are our picks for the very best USB-C headphones you can buy.

 Best USB-C headphones:

 - Shure Aonic 50 are great over-ear USB-C headphones that can connect with 3.5mm and Bluetooth as well.

 - Bowers & Wilkins PX7 are a luxurious option with lots of bass and great ANC.
 If you don’t mind shelling out the cash and want lots of connectivity options, try the PX7.